ddellacosta/test-decode-url/README.md

 	at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:617) ~[na:1.8.0_45]
 	at java.lang.Thread.run(Thread.java:745) ~[na:1.8.0_45]
 ```

-If you dig into the compojure code you can tell that it's trying to decode a string that is already decoded.

 To fix, comment the current line starting the server, and uncomment the line that includes a builder configuration in the options: